 How do we calculate the area of complex shapes?

 When students hear the words "compound shapes", they usually feel uncomfortable.
-Just before you also ask yourself: "Oh, why this again?", know that there is no real reason.
-Describing shapes as compound doesn't really make them so, and it turns out that calculating areas and perimeters of compound shapes can actually be easier.
+Just before you also ask yourself: "Oh, why this again?", you should be aware that there is no real reason.
+Describing shapes as compound doesn't really make them so.
+As it turns out calculating areas and perimeters of compound shapes is in fact relatively straightforward.

-Complex shapes will be integrated into your homework and later in tests, only after you learn various shapes in geometry studies.
-The reason these shapes are complex is only because they are a slightly different type from those you've come to know.
-In each complex shape, additional shapes that you need to identify are "hiding".
-Dividing the complex shape into several different (and familiar) shapes will allow you to answer the question of how to calculate the area of complex shapes?
+You will be introduced to Complex shapes only after you learn various shapes in geometry.
+The reason these shapes are complex is due to the fact that they are slightly different from those you've come to know.
+In each complex shape, additional shapes that you need to identify are hidden.
+Dividing the complex shape into several different (and familiar) shapes will allow you to answer the question of how to calculate the area of complex shapes.

 The trick: extract a familiar shape from within the complex shape